 Located in North America, the United States of America is roughly the same size as Europe.
 The country is subdivided into states, territories, and minor islands.
 States are the major subdivisions and are bestowed several powers and responsibilities by the US Constitution.

-Number of States in the US
+Number of States In The US

-Aside from the 50 states, the US has ownership of 14 territories.
-Of these territories, only five of them have permanent civilian populations.
+Aside from the 50 states, the US owns 14 territories.
+Of these territories, only five have permanent civilian populations.
 These five territories are American Samoa, the Northern Mariana Islands, Puerto Rico, the US Virgin Islands, and Guam.
 All of the territories lie on the Pacific Ocean except for the U.S. Virgin Islands, Navassa Island, and Puerto Rico, which are in the Caribbean.
 Only the territory of Palmyra Atoll is incorporated, that is, the US constitution is applied fully.
 Of the 14 territories, ten of them are unorganized (do not have an Organic Act) while the remaining four are organized.

-In addition, the US has one federal district that is neither a state nor a territory.
+As mentioned previously, the US has one federal district that is neither a state nor a territory.
 The District of Columbia does not have representatives in the Senate although it has representation in the House of Representatives and the Electoral College.
 The US Congress, as outlined in the constitution, has exclusive jurisdiction over the district.
 However, it has a mayor and council that makes some decisions under the 1973 District of Columbia Home Rule Act, although Congress can intervene and overturn decisions.